makersacademy/chitter-challenge/README.md

 --------

 * User registration with BCrypt password encryption
-* User login
+* User login and log out
 * User can create new posts via an online form
-* Posts belong to the users that create them
+* Posts appear in reverse chronological order on a feed, each with its author's name, and the date and time of publication

 Technologies & Principles
 -------------------------